-JMRI provides several tools that are optimized for specific purposes.
-General tools:
+JMRI provides a range of tools that are optimized for specific purposes:

 - A Sensor is JMRI's way of representing an input from the layout.

 - You can open multiple software Throttles to run your DCC locomotives.

 - JMRI provides tools for managing locomotive consists.